 Highlights to date have included playing as Colin in Mother Goose, Helena in A Midsummer Night's Dream, Griffon in Alice the Musical and Yvette in 'Allo, 'Allo.
 She looks forward to rejoining the cast of South Devon Players' Macbeth (Sep 2019), this time as the Porter and Lady Macduff.

-Now working mostly in Ireland & UK, she continues to work as a mainly freelance actor*, voice artist and theatre technician, with a sideline in promoting visibility and greater equality for performers with disabilities.
-In 2014 she was featured in the film portion of the multi-discipline "The Body Love Project" in a segment on life in the industry for performers with disabilities.
+Now working mostly in Ireland and UK, she continues to work as a mainly freelance actor*, voice artist and theatre technician, with a sideline in promoting visibility and greater equality for performers who are disabled people.
+In 2014, she was featured in the film portion of the multi-discipline "The Body Love Project", in a segment on life in the industry for performers with disabilities.

-In the spring of 2017 she was elected to the Executive for Irish Equity and has served ever since.
+In the spring of 2017 she was elected to the Executive of Equity Ireland and has served ever since.

 She lives mainly in Co.
 Westmeath with her Actor/Magician husband and her assistance dog, Emma.
-They share their home with rescue cats and chickens (the latter all named after their favourite comediennes & known online as the #HeroesOfComedyFlock), as well as two fish - Plato and Aristotle.
+They share their home with rescue cats and chickens (the latter all named after their favourite comediennes & known online as the #HeroesOfComedyFlock), as well as two fish, Aristotle and Aristophanes.

 *NB: For UK Westcountry based work, she is represented by